Why Don’t Latinos Enroll in Clinical Trials?

 Building Confidence in Latinos to Participate in Clinical Trials

-Government agencies, medical centers, and nonprofits are striving for more diversity in research groups.
+Government agencies, medical centers, and nonprofits are striving for research participation that reflects the US population.

 She’s also raising awareness through social media events and webinars.